trong-shen/Game-of-Throne-Project/README.md

 #### Possible Model Predicition:
 * Machine Learning Model to determine whose line it is:
-  - Use the Season 1 data set as training set to predict whose line it is from season 2.
+  - Use Season 1 data set as a training set to predict whose line it is from season 2.